Dragorn421/ACMV/README.md

     deny from all
 </Directory>
 ```
+You may want to use a .htaccess instead, remember using .htaccess is slower.

 ### Database setup
 I mentioned the use of a database.
-This database should contain two tables.
+This database should contain two tables, one for configuration and one for caching.

 #### The acmvconfig table
 This table is used as configuration by ACMV.